What is construction management?

 Average Salary

-Foremen work alongside or under the site supervisor to manage one, two, or several work teams.
-This is more of a people management position, providing correct documentation and leadership support to employees.
+Works alongside or under the site supervisor to manage one or several work teams.
+This role is a people management position, providing correct documentation and leadership support to employees.

 Construction Project Manager